 How old do you have to be to rent a U-Haul?

-You must be 16 to rent a U-Haul trailer and at least 18 years old to rent a truck.
+U-Haul requires its customers to be 16 years old to rent a trailer and at least 18 years old to rent a U-Haul moving truck.

 Driver’s license needs

 A valid driver’s license is required to rent a truck.
 It can be from:

 - The military

 The only special license requirement is for moves in Quebec, Canada, where a Commercial Driver’s License (CDL) is required to rent a 26-foot truck.

 A credit or debit card is required to reserve a truck online (no deposit is required).
 If you don’t have a credit card or prefer to use cash, you can reserve the truck in person.
 In-town rentals need a deposit of $100 or the estimated charges (whichever is greater).
 One-way moves require $100 plus the rental rate.
 The total estimated charges will be due when you pick up the equipment, whether paying by cash, debit or credit.